tesserato/CodeWeaver/codebase.md

 			if tc.expectEmptyFileSkippedInContent {
 				if strings.Contains(actualContentStr, "## empty_file.txt") {
 					t.Errorf("Empty file 'empty_file.txt' was found in markdown content, but should have been skipped.")
 				}
 			}

+			// Validate if binary file content was correctly skipped from markdown if tc.expectBinaryFileSkippedInContent {
+				if strings.Contains(actualContentStr, "## build/output.exe") {
+					t.Errorf("Binary file 'build/output.exe' was found in markdown content, but should have been skipped.")
+				}
+			}

+			// Validate dynamic fencing for doc_with_ticks.md
+			if tc.dynamicFenceCheck {
+				// doc_with_ticks.md has 3 backticks, so fence should be 4 backticks
+				expectedFenceStart := "\n````md\n"
+				if !strings.Contains(actualContentStr, expectedFenceStart) {
+					t.Errorf("Dynamic fencing mismatch.
+Expected 4 backticks for doc_with_ticks.md.\nActual Content fragment:\n%s", actualContentStr)
+				}
+			}